WWE United Kingdom Championship Special

 The United Kingdom Championship Special was a professional wrestling streaming event produced by the American promotion WWE.
-The event was filmed on May 7, 2017 and aired on May 19 exclusively on the WWE Network.
-The event was held at Epic Studios in Norwich, Norfolk, England and featured the participation of competitors from WWE's United Kingdom division and the 205 Live programme.
+The event was filmed on May 7, 2017, and aired on May 19 exclusively on the WWE Network at 8:00 p.m.
+British Summer Time (3:00 p.m.
+Eastern Time).
+The event was held at Epic Studios in Norwich, Norfolk, England and featured the participation of competitors from WWE's United Kingdom division and the 205 Live program.

 Background

-On December 15, 2016, at The O2 Arena, Triple H announced that the following month, WWE would crown its inaugural WWE United Kingdom Champion.
-A tournament to crown the inaugural champion occurred as the United Kingdom Championship Tournament event, which took place over two days on 14 and 15 January 2017.
+On December 15, 2016, at The O2 Arena, executive and part-time wrestler Paul "Triple H" Levesque of the American professional wrestling company WWE announced that the following month, the promotion would crown its inaugural WWE United Kingdom Champion.
+A tournament to crown the inaugural champion occurred as the United Kingdom Championship Tournament event, which took place over two days on January 14–15, 2017.
 The tournament and championship were won by Tyler Bate, who at the time became the youngest wrestler to hold a WWE singles championship at 19 years old.

-On May 15, 2017, a follow-up to the UK Championship tournament was announced by WWE, titled the "United Kingdom Championship Special."
+On May 15, 2017, a follow-up to the UK Championship tournament was announced by WWE, titled the "United Kingdom Championship Special".
 Jim Ross and Nigel McGuinness were announced as the commentators for the event.
-The event was filmed on 7 May and aired on tape delay on 19 May exclusively on the WWE Network.
-It was held at Epic Studios in Norwich, Norfolk, England and featured the participation of the competitors from WWE's United Kingdom division and the 205 Live programme.
+The event was filmed on May 7 and aired on tape delay on May 19 exclusively on the WWE Network at 8:00 p.m.
+British Summer Time (3:00 p.m.
+Eastern Time).
+It was held at Epic Studios in Norwich, Norfolk, England and featured the participation of the competitors from WWE's United Kingdom division and the 205 Live program.